Brazilian Butt Lift (BBL) for a Bigger Bottom or Butt

 Recovery time frame after BBL

 It is important that you follow all patient care instructions provided.
 This will include information about wearing compression garments, care of your drains, taking an antibiotic if prescribed, and the level and type of activity that is safe.
-Dr. Gruber will also provide detailed instructions about the normal symptoms you will experience and any potential signs of complications.
+Dr. Gruber or Dr. Hamwi will also provide detailed instructions about the normal symptoms you will experience and any potential signs of complications.
 It is important to realize that the amount of time it takes for recovery varies greatly among individuals.

 The first two weeks